kwaldenphd/searching/README.md

 <blockquote>Check out Wikipedia's <a href="https://en.wikipedia.org/wiki/Sorting_algorithm">"Sorting Algorithm" article</a> to learn more about these different algorithms.</blockquote>

-14. According to [GeeksForGeeks.org](https://www.geeksforgeeks.org/analysis-of-different-sorting-techniques/), we can evaluate or compare sorting algorithms using a few key critera:
+14. According to [GeeksForGeeks.org](https://www.geeksforgeeks.org/analysis-of-different-sorting-techniques/), we can evaluate or compare sorting algorithms using a few key criteria:
   * how much time and computer memory are required to execute the search
   * whether the algorithm uses comparison-based sorting (array elements compared with each other)
   * whether the algorithm uses non-comparison based sorting (array elements are not compared with each other)